Bronuh/forge-prometheus-exporter/README.md

 The metrics port can be customized in the mods's config.cfg (a default config will be created after the first use).

+## Metrics command
+Everyone can use /metrics command, which shows the average TPS, online players, allocated memory and the number of loaded chunks

 ## Default config
 ```
 # Configuration file